Brian Fell 9 Feet and Broke His Back! But, HE’S ALIVE and NOT Paralyzed!!!

 I was yelling and I hurt, so I was conscious, thank God.
 I wiggled my fingers and toes, so no immediate spinal cord damage, thank God.
 I knew what had happened and quickly went over what day it was and some other little tidbits of info.
 I could also see and hear, so no obvious brain damage.
 My upper back hurt like hell – possible fractures to the upper vertebrae?
 The pain was quickly spreading outward around my sides – possible rib fractures?
 My lower back was on fire – definitely something wrong there!
 Cracked tailbone??
 Then I tried straightening out my legs.
 Lightning bolts coursed through my left hip.
 So, I kept my left leg bent and out to the side.
 Hip fracture – I was pretty certain.

 Within 30 seconds, Angela was standing over me with a terrified look in her eyes.
 My only words were “Call 9-1-1!”
 I knew this wasn’t a “get up and dust myself off” kind of mishap.
 The best course of action was going to be to stay as still as possible and wait for the medics.
 As she was on the phone with 9-1-1, I heard Angela yell, “It’s okay!
 They won’t bite you!”
 I knew some neighbor was heading our way, and the dogs had run up to them.
 Turned out it was our new neighbor who had moved in about two weeks prior.
 Kaleb, a former Marine, knelt down beside me and started having me tell him where I hurt and squeezing his hand to check my responses and coherence.
 His wife Mille (pronounced Mill-ee), a nurse, joined him.
+Talk about awesome neighbors!
+We’d only met Kaleb once, and we hadn’t yet met Mille but they heard me and instantly came running!

-The next 45 minutes was just me lyying on the ground, talking to Kaleb and Millie about everything under the sun, and being reminded to squeeze Kaleb’s hand every five minutes or so.
+The next 45 minutes was just me lying on the ground, talking to Kaleb and Mille about everything under the sun, and being reminded to squeeze Kaleb’s hand every five minutes or so.
 Meanwhile, Angela was getting the dogs put away inside the house, calling Mason to drive over ASAP, and packing a bag for a stay at the hospital.
 Angela and I have an understanding: If one of us is in the hospital, we’re both in the hospital.

 Now, if you’re thinking 45 minutes is a long time to wait for an ambulance, it is.
 But you have to take into account that we chose to live on top of a mountain, on a private road serving the entire neighborhood, with a mile’s worth of potholes the size of moon craters between us and any kind of pavement.
 When we could actually hear the siren, I told Kaleb it would still be another 15 minutes for the ambulance to get down our road.
 They have to drive THAT SLOW to keep their equipment from flying around the cabin.
 Welcome to the neighborhood.